CCXLabs/CCXDigger/README.md

 ## About Velociraptor

-[Velociraptor](https://www.velocidex.com) is an endpoint visibility platform developed in Australia, which provides leading capabilities for distributed forensic analysis, endpoint monitoring and the surgical collection of evidence from across networks.
+[Velociraptor](https://www.velocidex.com) is an endpoint visibility platform developed in Australia, which provides leading capabilities for distributed digital forensic analysis, endpoint monitoring and the surgical collection of evidence from across networks.

 The foundation of Velociraptor is a unique query language named VQL which allows writing specific detection queries, known in Velociraptor as Artefacts, which leverage the underlying Velociraptor functionality and can be easily distributed and shared.